stormasm/spanish/verbs/ella/part1.md

+### A

-Abandonar	to abandon, to leave	Regular AR	View conjugations 2	Abrazar	to hug, to embrace	Irregular	View conjugations 3	Abrir	to open	Irregular	View conjugations
+1 Abandonar	to abandon, to leave	Regular AR	View conjugations 2	Abrazar	to hug, to embrace	Irregular	View conjugations 3	Abrir	to open	Irregular	View conjugations
 4	Absorber	to absorb	Regular ER	View conjugations